davidgglassman/python-task-runner/README.md

 Once the `manifest.json` file has been read, the script will attempt to load all the tasks from the tasks folder.
 The tasks folder needs to contain an empty `__init__.py` file as well as one Python file for each task you would like to be included in the application.
 A sample tasks folder with two tasks has been included in the repo for reference.

 Each Python task file needs to include some specific information in order for the script to know how to process it.
 See below for specifics.
 Once all the tasks have been read in, the script will use this information to build a "main menu" containing a list of the available tasks.
 The user can choose which task they would like to perform from the menu.
 Once a task has been selected, the script will run through each of the questions associated with the task and gather all the responses from the user.
-Once all the responses have been gathered, the script will run each step in the task one by one, using the response associated with the step.
-Once all steps have been completed for a task, the script will return to the main menu, allowing the user to select a new task or exit the application.
+Once all the responses have been gathered, the script will run the `run_task` function defined in the task, using the response associated with the step and return a `Status` response.
+Once the task has been completed, the script will return to the main menu, allowing the user to select a new task or exit the application.

 ## Task File